SPMIC-UoN/conilab_utils/README.md

 However, please make sure that scripts are named and put in the right folder.
 Also this is an open repo so don't put passwords/API keys/personal details

+Also please don't update README/delete file_tree.py.
+Github bot updates the content section of the readme on each push

 ## Content

 ```